-The Free Day will be on Friday (unless you are attending a camp during the Fourth of July).
+The Free Day will be on Friday (unless you are attending a Fourth of July camp).
 Admission to activities and additional planning efforts are not included in the registration fee.
-When you return to the school after the Free Day, you will have time to shower and clean up your sleeping area.
+If you return to the school after the Free Day, you will have time to shower and clean up your sleeping area.
 Departure time is between 8:00 – 9:00 a.m. the following morning (usually a Saturday).
 PLEASE NOTE: The last meal provided by CHWC is breakfast on the morning of the final day of camp (Friday morning).
 You will need to make other arrangements for lunch and dinner on the Free Day and breakfast the following morning (Saturday).

 We realize that most people have cell phones and most of the time there is no need to use a land line but at certain locations/schools there may be limited cell phone reception.
 Additionally, Wifi availability will be limited if any at all.
 We must limit the access to Wifi in order to not overload the server so that our staff can use it to properly do their jobs.